vindrek/blockchain-real-estate/README.md

-# Blockchain real-estate app
+# Blockchain real-estate app - data migration variant

 Proof of concept of a hybrid real-estate app with blockchain and Ethereum smart contracts.

 ## Getting Started